What Is the 100 Points of Identification Check?

 - License or permit issued under a law of the Commonwealth, a State or Territory Government (for example a boat license)

-A quick note on getting a NSW driver’s license or photo ID card.
+A quick note on getting an NSW driver’s license or photo ID card.

 NSW driver's license and NSW photo ID card are both easy to get but take time.
 I wanted to point this out because it can be hard to get 100 points for rental applications.

-Permanent Residency Visa holders are required to get a NSW driver’s license three months after moving.
+Permanent Residency Visa holders are required to get an NSW driver's license three months after moving.

 If you don't want to get a driver's license, consider an NSW photo ID card.
 NSW photo ID cards can take up to 10 days to receive.
 You need a residential address for the card, but can have it sent to a PO Box or to your work address.

 Ask your Airbnb host if you can use their address as the residential address.
 Let them know you'll be mailing it to your PO Box or work, so they don't have to worry about giving you access to their mailbox.

 Secondary documents that must have your name and address.

 This is a Catch-22 for new expats in Australia that don't have an address yet but need the points.
 If you don't have any of these documents, see if you can make up points in one of the other categories below.